There are a range of free parent helpline services, plus information, support and other resources to assist you during your perinatal journey.

 Emergency Assistance

-- Triple Zero (000) – If you or someone you care about is in crisis and you think that immediate help is needed, call triple zero (000) or go to your local hospital emergency department.
+Triple Zero (000) – If you or someone you care about is in crisis and you think that immediate help is needed, call triple zero (000) or go to your local hospital emergency department.

-- Lifeline 13 11 14 – Provides 24 hour access to crisis support, suicide prevention and mental health support services.
+Lifeline 13 11 14 – Provides 24-hour access to crisis support, suicide prevention and mental health support services.
 They also offer online chat and a text messaging service, find out more on their website.

-- Suicide callback service 1300 659 467 – Provides 24 hour crisis counselling to people at risk of suicide, carers for someone who is suicidal and those bereaved by suicide.
+Suicide callback service 1300 659 467 – Provides 24-hour crisis counselling to people at risk of suicide, carers for someone who is suicidal and those bereaved by suicide.
 They also offer online chat and video chat, find out more on their website.

-Emotional and mental health support
+Emotional support and mental health helpline

 Support for grief and loss from miscarriage, stillbirth and death in infancy

-- Pink Elephants – Provides information and support for women through miscarriage, pregnancy loss and beyond.
+Pink Elephants – Provides information and support for women through miscarriage, pregnancy loss and beyond.
 The group supports women through their grief, nurtures them as they heal and empower them as they move into the future.
 There are a number of resources available in their website including useful information about miscarriage stages and support services.

 Adoption and surrogacy support

-- Surrogacy Australia – Provides information on finding a surrogate, becoming a surrogate and the surrogacy process on their website.
+Surrogacy Australia – Provides information on finding a surrogate, becoming a surrogate and the surrogacy process on their website.
 The Australian Government also provides information on the process of engaging an international surrogate.

-- Adopt Change Australia – Aims to ensure every child has access to a safe, nurturing and stable family upbringing.
+Adopt Change Australia – Aims to ensure every child has access to a safe, nurturing and stable family upbringing.
 Adopt Change provides support and resources for people considering adoption.

 Family Violence

-General parenting advice and support
+Parent helplines for general advice and support

 Counselling and Relationships

-- MensLine Australia 1300 78 99 78 – Professional telephone and online support, information and referral service for men to assist with relationship problems.
+MensLine Australia 1300 78 99 78 – Professional telephone and online support, information and referral service for men to assist with relationship problems.

-- Relationships Australia 1300 364 277 – Provide relationship support services through counselling and family dispute resolution for couples experiencing relationship problems.
+Relationships Australia 1300 364 277 – Provide relationship support services through counselling and family dispute resolution for couples experiencing relationship problems.

 Accessing treatment (services and online)

-- Head to Health – Provides a website gateway access to online programs and trusted information on depression, stress and anxiety from Australia’s leading mental health organisations.
+Head to Health – Provides a website gateway access to online programs and trusted information on depression, stress and anxiety from Australia’s leading mental health organisations.